OpenTOPAS/OpenTOPAS/README.md

+**NOTE**
-[!NOTE] This site is under development.
+This site is under development.
 We expect it to be fully ready for our users by April 2024.

 # TOPAS: Tool for Particle Simulation